Saturday, May 26, 2007

 Gardening is for Everyone

-garden creates an area where people of all ages and abilities can garden.
+An accessible garden creates an area where people of all ages and abilities can garden.
 All you need are a few simple adaptations to the area, methods, and equipment.

 Raised beds are one way to increase your garden's accessibility.
 Build raised beds as large as possible, making sure that you can reach all areas of the bed.
 The increase in size adds minimal cost to the bed, while adding valuable garden area.
 Bed width should be a maximum of 5 feet if it is accessible from all sides, or 2.5 feet if used from only one side.
 If using extended tools, you can add inches to the bed.
 Seating ledges should be from 8 to 18 inches wide.